 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your child’s doctor or get medical help if any of these side effects or any other side effects bother your child or do not go away:

 - Upset stomach.

 - Muscle pain.

-- For this drug to work the best, be sure to take all of your doses when you were told by your doctor.
+- For this drug to work the best, be sure to give your child all of the doses when and as you were told by the doctor.

-- Swallow this drug as soon as you can after putting it in your mouth.
-Take about 1 hour before a meal with a cold or lukewarm (not hot) drink.
+- Have your child swallow this drug right away after it is put in the mouth.
+Give this drug to your child about 1 hour before a meal with a cold or lukewarm (not hot) drink.